BLP Cohort 2012-2013

 Touring Vanguard and CDW in Phoenix, AZ.
 April 5, 2013.

 Being mentored one-on-one.
-Students were paired with business leaders for a mentoring relationship.
+Students were paired with business leaders in spring 2013 for a mentoring relationship that continues through graduation.
 Professional communication was discussed in preparation for this portion of the program.
-Occurred throughout the spring 2013 semester.

 Team building and general leadership exploration